Russian missile strike hits crowded shopping mall in Ukraine

 At Ukraine's request, the U.N.
 Security Council scheduled an emergency meeting in New York on Tuesday to discuss the attack.

 In the first Russian government comment on the missile strike, the country's first deputy permanent representative to the United Nations, Dmitry Polyansky, alleged multiple inconsistencies that he didn't specify, claiming on Twitter that the incident was a provocation by Ukraine.
-Russia has repeatedly denied it targets civilian infrastructure, even though Russian attacks have hit other shopping malls, theaters, hospitals, kindergartens and apartment buildings.
+Russia has repeatedly denied it targets civilian infrastructure, even though Russian attacks have hit other shopping malls, theaters, hospitals, kindergartens and apartment buildings in the four-month war.

+On Tuesday, Russian forces struck the Black Sea city of Ochakiv in the Mykolaiv region, damaging apartment buildings and killing two, including a 6-year-old child.
+A further six people, four of them children, were wounded.
+One of them, a 3-month-old baby, is in a coma, according to local officials.

-The missile strike unfolded as Western leaders pledged continued support for Ukraine, and the world's major economies prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.
-Meanwhile, the U.S. appeared ready to respond to Zelenskyy's call for more air defense systems, and NATO planned to increase the size of its rapid-reaction forces nearly eightfold — to 300,000 troops.
+The missile strike on Kremenchuk occurred as Western leaders pledged continued support for Ukraine and the world's major economies prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.

+Group of Seven leaders condemned the attack in a statement late Monday saying "indiscriminate attacks on innocent civilians constitute a war crime," noting that "Russian President Putin and those responsible will be held to account."

+The Russian strike echoed earlier attacks that caused large numbers of civilian casualties — such as one in March on a Mariupol theater where many civilians had holed up, killing an estimated 600, and another in April on a train station in eastern Kramatorsk that killed at least 59 people.

 Zelenskyy said the mall presented "no threat to the Russian army" and had "no strategic value."
 He accused Russia of sabotaging "people's attempts to live a normal life, which make the occupiers so angry."

-In his nightly address, he said it appeared Russian forces had intentionally targeted the shopping center and added, "Today's Russian strike at a shopping mall in Kremenchuk is one of the most daring terrorist attacks in European history."
-He said Russia "has become the largest terrorist organization in the world."
+In his nightly address, he said that Russian forces had intentionally targeted the shopping center in "one of the most daring terrorist attacks in European history," denouncing Russia as "the largest terrorist organization in the world."

 Russia has increasingly used long-range bombers in the war.
-Ukrainian officials said Russian Tu-22M3 long-range bombers flying over Russia's western Kursk region fired the missile that hit the shopping center, as well as another that hit a sports arena in Kremenchuk.
+Ukrainian officials said Russian Tu-22M3 long-range bombers flying over Russia's western Kursk region fired the missiles, one of which hit the shopping center and another that struck a sports arena in Kremenchuk.

-The Russian strike echoed attacks earlier in the war that caused large numbers of civilian casualties — such as one in March on a Mariupol theater where many civilians had holed up, killing an estimated 600, and another in April on a train station in eastern Kramatorsk that left at least 59 people dead.

-"Russia continues to take out its impotence on ordinary civilians.
-It is useless to hope for decency and humanity on its part," Zelenskyy said.
+The U.S. appeared ready to respond to Zelenskyy's call for more air defense systems, and NATO planned to increase the size of its rapid-reaction forces nearly eightfold — to 300,000 troops.

 To the west of Lysychansk on Monday, the mayor of the city of Sloviansk — potentially the next major battleground — said Russian forces fired cluster munitions, including one that hit a residential neighborhood.
 Authorities said the number of victims had yet to be confirmed.
 The Associated Press saw one fatality: A man's body lay hunched over a car door frame, his blood pooling onto the ground from chest and head wounds.
 The blast blew out most windows in the surrounding apartment blocks and the cars parked below, littering the ground with broken glass.